Wednesday, February 5, 2025

 Mary and Elmer, Wonzell and Charles, Pam and Paul and a Nana

-Now, at 4:27 a.m., I sit in the dark in front of a fire with thoughts and memories that will not stop and so I write...
+So now, at 4:27 a.m., I still sit in the dark in front of a fire with thoughts and memories that will not stop and so I write...

-Everyone looked at my mother as if she was a movie star.
-I didn't know that she was broken, but, "Fragile...Handle with care" was stamped across her spirit even then.
-My Dad knew it, and a part of me did too.
+I didn't know when I was little that she was fragile, but "Handle with Care" was stamped across her spirit even then.
+My Dad always knew it, and part of me did too.

-God gave her four babies to love and care for and we were her life.
-We played, listened to records, read stories, sang, and Mother sewed.
+Mom and Dad married young and had four babies in six years.
+We were Mom's world.
+She played with us, read us stories, and we played lots of records.
+We sang and danced, and Mother sewed.
 She made clothes for herself like the ones Jackie Kennedy wore, and she made Easter dresses and school clothes for my sisters and me.
 Ron was her first.
 Her only son.
 I was born 11 months later.
 Lori followed two years after me, and two years after Lori, came our baby, Kaylynn.

 Elmer, my father, made me feel safe.
 I learned to trust because he was trustworthy.
 He left the house in a suit every morning and came home every night at 5:30 as Mom put dinner on the table.
 He was gentle.
 He was funny.
 He fixed skates, light switches, dryers, bikes and cars.
-He rescued kittens from inside walls, killed opossums, and saved feather-dyed baby chicks that had caught on fire.
+He rescued kittens from inside walls, killed opossums, and saved feather-dyed baby chicks that caught fire in the garage.
 He showed me how to catch fireflies and he took scary out of thunderstorms.

 Wonzell, Paul's mother, was born and bread a Texas beauty, but her father left their family to be with someone else and broke her heart.
 At sixteen she had a secret wedding to Paul's father, and Paul's brother, Charles B., was growing in her belly when she received her high school diploma.
 At seventeen, Wonzell was a wife and a mother.
 The next year Paul was born.
 Four years later, she had David and eight years after that, she had a baby girl who they named Charla, and their family was complete.

-I will never know what it feels like to be in the skin of Paul's mother on that fateful day, but the decision she made changed the lives of her children forever.
-I grieve for all that was lost inside her room in the dark that terrible morning, and I must trust God for the things I will never know.
-I think about her often because she gave life to baby boy that I have shared a life with.
-I wonder, "Would she love me?"
+I will never know what it felt like to be in the skin of Paul's mother on that fateful day, but the decision she made changed the lives of her children forever.
+I grieve for all that was lost inside their room in the dark that tragic morning, and I must trust God for the things I will never know.
+I think about her often because she gave life to the man I have shared a life with.
+Sometimes I wonder, "Would she love me?"
 I never got to look into her eyes.
 I never got to ask her what Paul was like at three.
 She never got to hold our children.
 Paul's children.
 She never smelled them.
-She never got to know their hearts.
+She never got to know their hearts or see their smiles.
+I have missed her.

-Charles Brockton Payne, Paul's father, is a man I would have loved deeply.
-I know this just as I know that he too, would have loved me.
-Sometimes knowledge just comes and you know.
+Charles Brockton Payne, Paul's father, is a man I have missed most of my life.
+I believe I would have loved him deeply.
+I can't explain it, but I know that he too, would love me.
+Sometimes knowledge just comes.
 I see something in the eyes of the handsome man who fathered my husband when I look at pictures of him.
 I can't explain it better than this, but I long to sit beside him and hold his hand.
 I want to feel him hug me.
-I picture him weepy in love, just like his Paul, with anything concerning our children.
+I picture him weepy in love, just like his Paul is, with anything concerning our children or grandsons.
 He got so much taken from him that morning.
 So very very much.
-Did he see it coming?
+Did he ever see it coming?

 At 17, Paul met a free-spirited, guitar playing, Maxi-dress wearing girl with long hair bleached as white as snow.
 He thought she was beautiful.
 She was me.